 The top 10 hotel brunch in Toronto

-Hotel brunch in Toronto might conjure up visions of lacklustre continential breakfasts or rubbery scrambled eggs in warming trays - but such is not the case in a world class city like ours.
-Toronto hotels have seriously stepped up their game in recent years, attracting international culinary talent and big-money restaurants ready to pull out all the stops and brunch menus are no exception.
-No need to book a room!
+Hotel brunch in Toronto might conjure up visions of lacklustre continental breakfasts or rubbery scrambled eggs in warming trays - but such is not the case in a world class city like ours.
+Toronto hotels have seriously stepped up their hotel brunch game in recent years.

 Here are my picks for the top hotels for brunch in Toronto.

-Start with a cup of tea at Susur Lee's Luckee restaurant, which does a dim sum brunch on weekends from 11am to 2:30pm.
-Order steamed dumplings, fried spring rolls, pot stickers and bao a la carte off the menu, or sample by pointing to whatever looks good as rolling service carts pass by.
+Start with a cup of tea at Susur Lee's SoHo restaurant, which does a dim sum brunch on weekends from 11 a.m. to 2:30 p.m.
+Order steamed dumplings, fried spring rolls, pot stickers and bao off the menu or wait around for cart service.

-Brunch at this boutique hotel is served on weekends from 9am to 4pm and features morning standards like breakfast burritos ($13), pancakes ($13) and smoked salmon-stacked bagels ($12), as well as some more unusual offerings.
-Their kitchen always keeps things interesting - you'll find sweet and savoury united on one plate with chicken and waffles ($16), while the "rubenesque benny" ($17) with a poached egg over corned beef and sauerkraut is a mash-up of two classics.
+Brunch at this West Queen West boutique hotel is served on weekends from 9 a.m. to 4 p.m. and features morning standards like breakfast burritos, pancakes and smoked salmon-stacked bagels, as well as some more unusual offerings.
+Their kitchen always keeps things interesting.

-Served Saturdays and Sundays from 8am to 4pm, the brunch menu at this West Queen West boutique hotel offers a satisfying selection that includes everything from granola and Greek yogurt bowls ($8) to hearty lumberjack breakfasts ($15) complete with eggs, bacon, red-skinned potato hash and a short stack of buttermilk pancakes.
-From 11am on, brunch bevvies include mimosas ($9), caesars ($6.50) and bellinis ($8).
+Served Saturdays and Sundays, the brunch menu at this West Queen West boutique hotel offers a satisfying selection that includes granola and Greek yogurt bowls and hearty breakfast burgers with a fried egg.